Mesothelioma / Asbestos by State / Texas

 Corpus Christi | 29 | 34 | 63 |

-For decades, shipyards have populated the Texas shoreline on the Gulf of Mexico.
-Shipbuilders used asbestos as insulation, fire retardant, and to coat pipes and boilers.
+Shipyards have populated the Texas shoreline on the Gulf of Mexico for decades.
+Shipbuilders used asbestos as insulation and fire retardant and to coat pipes and boilers.
 Residents near the shoreline and shipyard employees risk exposure at numerous shipyards along the coastline.

 AMFELS Shipyard

-Since the 1970s, AMFELS Shipyard in Brownsville has built different kinds of commercial vessels, including barges, sludge carriers, and support ships.
+Since the 1970s, AMFELS Shipyard in Brownsville has built different kinds of commercial vessels, including barges, sludge carriers, and support ships, until the 1980s when the dangers of the mineral became public knowledge.
 Employees often built asbestos into the ships without any protective gear.
-The shipyard still operates tonight as the Keppel Offshore and Marine Company.
+The shipyard still operates today as the Keppel Offshore and Marine Company.
+AMFELS Former employees who worked at the shipyard have filed lawsuits against the company, alleging they were exposed to asbestos and developed mesothelioma.
+In 2018, the Occupational Safety and Health Administration (OSHA) cited the shipyard for exposing employees to hazards related to asbestos and issued a fine of $14,000.

 Bloodworth Bond Shipyard